hypo69/hypo/docs/gemini/en/consultant/src/main.md

 def interactive_menu():
-    """Interactive menu for selecting and running scripts.
+    """Interactive menu for selecting and running scripts.""" print("Welcome!

-    Presents a menu to the user and handles their input for script selection.
-    """
-    print("Welcome!
 Choose one of the commands:\n")
     while True:
         print("1.
 Run script 1")